Skip to content

 Is There A Minimum Age Requirement For The Boat Trips On The River Fal?

 Boat trip restrictions are commonly implemented to ensure passenger safety, and the River Fal is no exception.
 Age requirements vary per operator, but it’s important for parents to note that some boat trips may have a minimum age restriction in place.
-Additionally, certain operators may require parental supervision on board.
+Some operators also require parental supervision on board.
 However, there are plenty of alternative activities available for families with younger children who may not meet these requirements.
-From beachcombing along Falmouth’s picturesque coastline to exploring local museums and gardens, kids can still make unforgettable memories while staying safe on land.
+Beachcombing along the sheltered coves between Pendennis Point and Maenporth, or visiting the museums and gardens, keeps kids engaged even without the boat trips.

 Conclusion